 2.1 Model description and initialization

 We use the full chemistry version of the next generation NOAA Geophysical Fluid Dynamics Laboratory chemistry-climate model, GFDL-AM4 (Zhao et al., 2018a, b).
 Detailed description of the physics and dynamics in AM4 is provided by Zhao et al. (2018a, b).
 AM4 with full interactive chemistry used in this is work is described by Schnell et al. (2018).
 In its standard form, this model setup consists of a cubed sphere finite-volume dynamical core with a horizontal resolution of ~100 km with 49 vertical levels extending from the surface up to ~80 km.
 The model’s lowermost level is approximately 30 m thick.
-The chemistry and aerosol physics in this model have been updated from the previous version of this model (GFDL-AM3; Naik et al., 2013) as described by Mao et al. (2013a, b) and Paulot et al. (2016).
-There are total 102 advected gas tracers and 18 aerosol tracers, 44 photolysis, and 205 chemical reactions included in the chemical mechanism in this version of AM4 with full interactive tropospheric and stratospheric chemistry.
+The chemistry and aerosol physics in this model have been updated from the previous version of (GFDL-AM3; Naik et al., 2013) as described by Mao et al. (2013a, b) and Paulot et al. (2016).
+There are 102 total advected gas tracers and 18 aerosol tracers, 44 photolysis reactions, and 205 chemical reactions included in the chemical mechanism in this version of AM4 with full interactive tropospheric and stratospheric chemistry.